awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 While within the [grace period](#grace-period), attempts to refresh the cache are made no more often than once per interval.

-### Lookup Fanout
+### FanOut

 A number (at least 1, default 20).

 The maximum number of individual keys for which lookups can be in flight.

+### Inflight TTL

+A number (at least 1, default 20).

+An entry that has been in flight for this long is no longer considered in flight.

 ## Behaviors

 All behaviors MUST be exactly the same as a [Local CMC](local-cryptographic-materials-cache.md), even if used in a multi-threaded context, with two exceptions

-- GetCacheEntry might return NoSuchEntry, even thought there is really an entry
+- GetCacheEntry might return NoSuchEntry, even though there is really an entry.
 - GetCacheEntry might block for a time before returning a result.

 Specifics for these two exceptions are outlines below.